 Kathleen Gallagher is a poet, playwright, filmmaker and novelist.
 She received the New Zealand Playwrights Award in 1993, and the Sonja Davies Peace Award in 2004 for the film Tau Te Mauri Breath Of Peace.
 She has authored three collections of poetry, 16 plays, six feature films, and one novel.
 Her films Earth Whisperers Papatuanuku, Water Whisperers Tangaroa and Sky Whisperers Ranginui, have played in cinema and film festivals throughout New Zealand and around the world.

-Her most recent work is the novel Earthquakes & Butterflies - Otautahi Christchurch launched in Christchurch on September 2015, on the 5th anniversary of the beginning of the Christchurch earthquakes sequence (2010 - 2012).
+Her novel Earthquakes & Butterflies - Otautahi Christchurch launched in Christchurch on September 2015, on the 5th anniversary of the beginning of the Christchurch earthquakes sequence (2010 - 2012).

 ABOUT THE AUTHOR

-Gallagher, Kathleen (1957 –) is a writer, an accountant, a director and a film producer.
+Gallagher, Kathleen (1957 –) is a writer, accountant, director and film producer.

 Born in Christchurch in 1957, Kathleen Gallagher completed an ATCL in Drama from Trinity College, Dublin, Ireland, a BA in History and Religious Studies from the University of Canterbury, and a Post Graduate Diploma in Accounting from the Victoria University of Wellington.